browserengineering/book/book/visual-effects.md

 opacity, create a new canvas that draws the layout object and its descendants, and then blend that canvas into the previous canvas with the provided opacity.

-This makes use of two new display list types, `SaveLayer` and `Restore`.
-Here is how they are implemented:
+This makes use of a new display list type, `SaveLayer`.
+Here is how it's implemented:

 ``` {.python}
 class SaveLayer: